IPS-Eye-White

 However Dante’s inferno was very likely to have been at partially inspired by the second century Apocalypse of Peter and the fourth century Apocalypse of Paul.
 See Details

 Although the above information is correct, to say that there is an "absence of a fully developed teaching in the New Testament" and that " Speculation is appropriate, as long as we remember that we don't really know, dogmatically and definitively.
-Sorry but we can know dogmatically and definitively IF we are willing to do some in depth research.

 Church Doctrine Vs. Bible Truth :

 It is a tragic fact that the doctrine the church finally arrived at has little in common with what the Bible teaches.
-In fact, in order to support what they think is right, many translations have rendered several Hebrew and Greek word according to preconceived biases.
+In fact, in order to support what they think is right, many translations have rendered several Hebrew and Greek words according to preconceived biases.
 Thus anyone interested in the truth has to do two things

 1.)
 Dig into the Hebrew and Greek words used by the original authors (the deeper one delves into the subject, the less persuasive the argument in favor of the traditional view becomes).

 2) Differentiate between symbolic and literal passages (something that has to be done in many areas of the Scriptures.
-For example, much of the book of Revelation is symbolic some of it used before in the Old Testament
+For example, much of the book of Revelation is symbolic some of it used earlier in the Old Testament

-As said by David Reagan of Lamb and Lion Ministries...
+Challenging The Traditional Viewpoint: As said by David Reagan of Lamb and Lion Ministries...
 "The doctrine of the duration of Hell has been so strongly held throughout the history of Christianity that few have dared to challenge it.
 Adding to the reluctance has been the fact that most modern challenges have come from the cults.
 Thus, a person who dares to question the traditional viewpoint runs the risk of being labeled a cultist" [02]

-Although eternity is a difficult concept to grasp, it seems to me that very few Christians truly believe in the doctrine of eternal fires of hell regardless of how much they profess to do so.
+Christians Do Not Really Believe In Eternal Torment: Although eternity is a difficult concept to grasp, it seems to me that very few Christians truly believe in the doctrine of eternal fires of hell regardless of how much they profess to do so.
 The idea of unending, conscious pain (whether physical or mental) is beyond anyone's darkest imagination or worst nightmares and should stir Christians into a state of near panic for the welfare of their unsaved relatives, friends, and acquaintances.
 Yet, when was the last time any of us tearfully went to an unsaved person that we care about and begged them to 'repent and believe'?
 When was the last time you did so?

-However, it is totally pointless to even read this unless you are prepared to set aside your denominational presuppositions and other biases and rely strictly on what the Word says - something that seems to be easier said than done for most Christians.
+Presuppositions: However, it is totally pointless to even read this unless you are prepared to set aside your denominational presuppositions and other biases and rely strictly on what the Word says - something that seems to be easier said than done for most Christians.
 This study is for those who are willing to allow the Bible to dictate their beliefs.

 INDEX